openlawteam/tribute-contracts/docs/adapters/Configuration.md

 ## Functions description and assumptions / checks

-### function submitConfigurationProposal(DaoRegistry dao, bytes32 proposalId, bytes32[] calldata keys, uint256[] calldata values)
+### function submitProposal(DaoRegistry dao, bytes32 proposalId, bytes32[] calldata keys, uint256[] calldata values, bytes calldata data)

-Creates and submits a new configuration proposal on behalf of the member calling the function.
+Creates and sponsors a new configuration proposal on behalf of the member calling the function.

 **dao** is the DAO instance to be configured **proposalId** is the ID chosen for this configuration proposal, must be unique **keys** the configuration keys to set
-**values** the configuration values to set, must be same length as keys
+**values** the configuration values to set, must be same length as keys **data**

-### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)

-Sponsors a proposal to apply a configuration change.

-**dao** is the DAO instance to be configured **proposalId** is the ID of a previously created configuration proposal which has not been sponsored **data**

 ### function processProposal(DaoRegistry dao, bytes32 proposalId)